 Income (loss) available to common unitholders and the general partner is reduced by preferred unit distributions that accumulated during the period.
-NRP reduced net income (loss) available to common unitholders and the general partner by \$30.0 million during the years ended December 31, 2019 and 2018 and \$25.5 million during the year ended December 31, 2017 as a result of accumulated preferred unit distributions earned during the period.
-During the three months ended March 31, 2018, the Partnership redeemed all of the outstanding PIK units, which resulted in an \$8.8 million cash payment during the period.
-This \$8.8 million cash payment is not included in the table below.
+NRP reduced net income (loss) available to common unitholders and the general partner by \$31.6 million, \$30.2 million and \$30.0 million during the year ended December 31, 2021, 2020 and 2019, respectively as a result of accumulated preferred unit distributions earned during the period.

-The following table shows the distributions declared and paid to common and preferred unitholders during the years ended December 31, 2019, 2018 and 2017, respectively:
+The following table shows the distributions declared and paid to common and preferred unitholders during the year ended December 31, 2021, 2020 and 2019, respectively: